Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Real-data Analysis

-To complement the visualization and further quantify the performance of AJIVE and \hjive, we calculate the SWISS score \citep{cabanski2010swiss}, which measures how well Euclidean distances in the low-dimensional representation align with the a priori subtype labels (lower is better).
-The SWISS score is $0.5547$ for AJIVE and $0.5415$ for \hjive{}.
-As a downstream task, we also compute the misclassification rate when clustering samples based on $\hat\U^{\rm A}$ and $\hat\U^{\rm H}$, obtaining an error of $0.3103$ for AJIVE and $0.2759$ for \hjive{}.
+As a second real-data example, we analyze the Caltech101-20 multi-view image dataset, which contains $n=2386$ images from 20 object classes.
+Each image is represented by six aligned views that capture complementary aspects of appearance: Gabor and wavelet-moment (WM) features describe frequency- and texture-related patterns; CENTRIST uses census-transform histograms to summarize local intensity comparisons; histograms of oriented gradients (HOG) encode edge orientations; GIST summarizes global spatial layout; and local binary patterns (LBP) represent local texture.
+Their dimensions are $d_1=48$, $d_2=40$, $d_3=254$, $d_4=1984$, $d_5=512$, and $d_6=928$, respectively.
+Within each view, we center and scale the columns and remove constant or near-constant features.
+Class labels are used only for post-hoc evaluation.

+We apply the permutation criterion in \texttt{r.jive} with the explicit constraint $\bar r_k\leq 20$.
+The procedure selects $(r,r_1,\ldots,r_6)=(6,6,7,14,14,14,14)$.
+The same matrices and ranks are used for AJIVE and one-shot \hjive{}.
+The resulting weights for Gabor, WM, CENTRIST, HOG, GIST, and LBP are $(0.111, 0.061, 0.035, 0.360, 0.193, 0.240)$, respectively.
+Note that these weights should be interpreted as reliability for estimating the joint subspace.
+In particular, HOG, LBP, and GIST have the three smallest $\hat\varepsilon_k$ values (0.222, 0.269, 0.298) and together receive 79.4\% of the total weight.
+Intuitively, their edge-orientation, local-texture, and global-layout summaries provide the most stable evidence for the shared low-rank object structure in these data.

+To quantify the performance, we evaluate the joint subspace shared by all six views against the 20 object-class labels.
+AJIVE and one-shot \hjive{} yield SWISS values of 0.4284 and 0.4012, respectively, and label-matched clustering errors of 0.6023 and 0.5826, respectively.
 Both metrics indicate a modest but consistent improvement of \hjive{} over AJIVE on this dataset.

 {